cosmos/developer-portal/ida-customizations/ida-course/final-exam/index.md

 -->

 Congratulations on getting this far!
-You are now ready to take the exam.
+You are now ready to take the exam if you have not started yet.
 You can work on your exam until **August 4th** and can submit your exam whenever you feel ready.
 Importantly, August 4th is a hard cut-off, and we are not granting extensions.

 The exam is composed of two parts: